 .
 Any notice issued under this section shall be in writing and shall be sent by ordinary mail at least 15 days before the meeting of the board of review or before the meeting of the board of assessors in 1st class cities and in 2nd class cities that have a board of assessors under s.
 70.075

-and the person assessed waives, in writing and on a form prescribed or approved by the department of revenue, the person's right to the 15-day notice of the changed assessment, no additional notice is required under this section.
+and the person assessed waives, in writing and on a form prescribed or approved by the department of revenue, the person's right to the notice of the changed assessment under this section, no additional notice is required under this section.
 The secretary of revenue shall prescribe the form of the notice required under this section.
 The form shall include information notifying the taxpayer of the procedures to be used to object to the assessment.
 The form shall also indicate whether the person assessed may be subject to a conversion charge under s.
 74.485